National Security and Foreign Affairs

 “An America that inspires hope in its ideals is the best complement to an America that inspires awe in its strength.
 Integrity, generosity, and vision have always been essential cornerstones of our policy and prosperity.
 We are a more secure America when we rally the world to our side.”

 – Rep. Adam Schiff

 Keeping the American people safe is, perhaps, the most essential role of government and Rep. Adam Schiff has made national security a focus of his service in Congress.
-As Ranking Member of the Permanent Select Committee on Intelligence, a member of the House Foreign Affair Committee from 2001 to 2006, and thereafter as a member of the Appropriations Committee (2007-2014), Schiff has emerged as an articulate voice for a smart, progressive security policy that uses the full range of tools to fight extremism, advance American interests abroad, and improve the lives of hundreds of millions of people around the globe, while adhering to our values here at home.
+As Chairman of the Permanent Select Committee on Intelligence, a member of the House Foreign Affair Committee from 2001 to 2006, and thereafter as a member of the Appropriations Committee (2007-2014), Schiff has emerged as an articulate voice for a smart, progressive security policy that uses the full range of tools to fight extremism, advance American interests abroad, and improve the lives of hundreds of millions of people around the globe, while adhering to our values here at home.

 Building our Capacity for Diplomacy and Development

 Rep. Adam Schiff has long championed expanding the size of the Foreign Service and USAID to expand the American diplomatic presence abroad.
 America’s diplomats are truly our first line of defense and perform heroic, unsung and often extremely dangerous work on behalf of the American people.
 Investing more in our foreign affairs and development professionals will greatly expand the ability of the State Department and USAID to perform their vital work on behalf of the nation, and advance our interests abroad.

 Reforming Our Nation’s Surveillance Collection Methods